ColleagueRiley/X11-Drag-n-Drop/README.md

 # Step 3 (Handle XDnD events via ClientMessage)
 Before any events are handled, some variables must be defined.
-These variables will be given to us by the source window and will be used across multiple instances.
+These variables are given to us by the source window and are used across multiple instances.

 These variables are the source (of the drop), the XDnD Protocall version used, and the format of the drop data.